l-adic/benchmarks/README.md

 1. Circom is not an embedded DSL.
 This is obvious, but it also means that the `compile` benchmarks include reading the source files, parsing, lexing etc. As `ℓ-adic` circuits are implemented as an embedded DSL, you are skipping this step and constructing the AST directly.
 I have not benchmarked the circom compiler to determine what kind of difference this makes, but presumably it gets worse for more compilcated programs than the one used in these benchmarks.

 2. Haskell has a sophisticated runtime which also includes garbage collection.
 It is well documented that Rust outperforms Haskell (and most other runtime languages) in terms of memory footprint, so no news here.
+Additionally Haskell is lazy, which can make maximum memory footprint even worse unless intentional strictness is use to combat this.

 ### solve